mcforma/Zinger/FinalProjectReview.md

 **Where were you lucky?**

-I'm not sure there's really an appropriate answer to this question.
+I'm not sure there's really a best answer to this question.
 My database is functional.
 Identity is mostly complete.
+I have something to present even though its not really anywhere near what I would have liked.

 **What would you change / what do you know now that you wish you knew "then"?**